St Kilda v Geelong (2009 AFL season): Match arrangements

 The match was a St Kilda home game, and was played at its primary home ground, Etihad Stadium.
 As early as May, the AFL opened negotiations with stadium managers, seeking to relocate the match from Etihad Stadium (capacity 55,000) to the Melbourne Cricket Ground (capacity 100,000), under a seldom-used 'best-fit' policy in place for the relocation of high-crowd matches.
 The relationships between the AFL and both stadium managements were strained for unrelated reasons at that time; and ultimately no deal to relocate was reached, since the expense of compensating Etihad Stadium, reticketing the match, and changing signage at the Melbourne Cricket Ground to satisfy Etihad Stadium advertisers, would have resulted in a $250k loss.
 Tickets to the match sold out by 22 June; it was not a declared event under Victorian anti-scalping laws, and some resold tickets fetched hundreds of dollars.

 The match was originally scheduled to commence at 2:10pm, with a delayed telecast on the Seven Network to commence at 3pm in Melbourne, which was the standard scheduling for Sunday afternoon matches at the time.
 There was public demand for a live telecast of the match.
 For much of broadcast history, it had been the policy to protect gate takings by restricting live VFL/AFL telecasts into the home state unless the match was sold-out; this policy no longer existed in 2009, with the networks having the right to broadcast any match live, but it remained Seven Melbourne's preference to broadcast its Sunday matches delayed, as a ratings lead-in to its 6:00 pm news.
 To balance both expectations, the AFL changed the match's start time to 3:10pm, allowing both a live broadcast and a news lead-in.
 This was a once-off change until the 2012 broadcast deal; since then, the free-to-air broadcaster's Sunday afternoon match has always been a live broadcast at or around 3:10–3:20pm EST.

 While the match was televised live in Melbourne, audiences in Sydney and Brisbane had the match delayed until midnight due to the AFL broadcasting contract requiring a Foxtel-produced match between the Sydney Swans and North Melbourne to be televised in those markets instead.

 Match summary

 The match was played under the closed roof at Etihad Stadium.
 The sell-out crowd of 54,444 set a new record for an Australian rules football match at the stadium, with a majority supporting the home team St Kilda.
-Both teams lost important players to injury shortly before the match: veteran St Kilda defender Max Hudghton, who spent the week under an injury cloud after an incident the previous week, was omitted from the team for Raphael Clarke at the selection table; and Geelong goalsneak Steve Johnson withdrew on the morning of the game with a hip injury, and was replaced by emergency Simon Hogan.
+Both teams lost important players to injury shortly before the match: veteran St Kilda defender Max Hudghton, who spent the week under an injury cloud after an incident the previous week, was omitted from the team for Raphael Clarke at the selection table; and Geelong goalsneak Steve Johnson withdrew on the morning of the game with a hip injury, and he was replaced by emergency Simon Hogan.